masasam/emacs-easy-jekyll/README.md

 	(setq easy-jekyll-image-directory "img")

-Setting the picture directory of your laptop or desktop, it is easy to execute M-x easy-jekyll-put-image
+Setting the picture directory of your laptop or desktop, it is easy to execute M-x easy-jekyll-put-image.

 	(setq easy-jekyll-default-picture-directory "~/Pictures")